felipetovarhenao/bell-tutorials/public/markdown/04_expressions.md

 ## Introduction

 Expressions are the building blocks of any program.
-In bell, expressions can involve numbers, strings, lists, and other data types, and they are evaluated to produce a result.
+In _bell_, expressions can involve numbers, strings, lists, and other data types, and they are evaluated to produce a result.
 This section introduces basic arithmetic operations, how to combine expressions, and how to use them effectively.

 ## Arithmetic Operations